 Coach your kids to pay close attention to directions.
 One really handy tip is to underline key words.
 That way, their eyes can quickly go back to that core information as they puzzle through the questions that follow.

 4. Get to know procedures and terms

 And make sure your student is familiar with testing procedures – such as fill in the blank or multiple choice.
 Go over test terminology, too, such as the difference between synonyms and antonyms and “greater than” or “less than.”

 5. Encourage your child to ‘do your best’

 Of course, the age-old advice to get a good night’s sleep and good breakfast still stands, Rosenthal says – “but they should be doing that every day.”

 But in addition, as the kids are leaving for school the morning of the test, “Parents need to keep a really positive attitude,” Rosenthal advises.
 “This test is just a snapshot of how a child is doing on that particular day.”

 Encourage your children to do their best.
 It’s only one test.
-If parents can get that idea across, it may help the kids relax during the testing.
+If parents can get that idea across, it may help the kids relax.

 This post was originally published in 2011 and has been updated for 2016.